 Geesh!
 I wrote a blog post last week about what I thought was a rather clever article about what I presumed might be “Preferred” Google abbreviations in NAPS (Name, Address, Phone) usage across the Web.
 In fact, I’m taking a very difficult Data Analysis (DA) nanodegree with Udacity and in my Data Wrangling project I strongly suggest in it that we Data Analysts should use consistent abbreviations when doing Search Engine Marketing, etc. and data cleanup.
 One of our tasks is to clean up street names in a large dataset taken from Open Street Mapping (OSM).
 Thus, the abbreviation idea for street name cleanup.
 My point: Standard abbreviations will actually reduce computing time across the planet.
 Haha.
 Maybe.

 Well, my PeterBakke.com site that contained the aforementioned blog got hammered.
 It tumbled from page 1 SERP to Page 6 SERP with no end in sight when searching for “Peter Bakke,” c’est moi.
-Perhaps the word “Google” appeared too many time in my post and Google penalized me for keyword stuffing.
+Perhaps the word “Google” appeared too many times in my post and Google penalized me for keyword stuffing.
 Or perhaps Google thinks people writing about Google are pandering.
+Dunno.